 3-Dulce Frio Dominicano

-A very delicious dessert and super easy to make.
+A very delicious dessert and super easy to make, perfect dessert for your Christmas dinner.
 It consists of a mixture of ladyfingers or toast or Maria cookies with evaporated and condensed milk.

 - 1 cup condensed milk